metarank/metarank/doc/api_schema.md

 ```

 - `id`: a request identifier later used to join ranking and interaction events.
 This will be the same value that you will pass to feedback endpoint for impression and ranking events.
-- `user`: unique visitor identifier.
+- `user`: an optional unique visitor identifier.
-- `session`: session identifier, a single visitor may have multiple sessions.
+- `session`: an optional  session identifier, a single visitor may have multiple sessions.
 - `fields`: an optional array of extra fields that you can use in your model, for more information refer to [Supported events](event_schema.md).
 - `items`: which particular items were displayed to the visitor.
 - `items.id`: id of the content item.
 Should match the `item` property from item metadata event.